Kendall L. Card

 Vice Admiral Kendall Lee Card (born 15 July 1955) is a retired United States Navy aviator and flag officer and the former Deputy Chief of Naval Operations for Information Dominance and Director of Naval Intelligence; succeeded by Vice Admiral Ted N. Branch in July 2013.

 Card was born in Reeves County, Texas and raised in Fort Stockton.

-He graduated with a BS in mechanical engineering from Vanderbilt University in 1977.
+He graduated with a BS in mechanical engineering from Vanderbilt University in 1977..
+He is a graduate of the U.S. Naval Test Pilot School (USNTPS), where he also served as an Instructor Pilot in the mid-1980's.